rajkishorreddy/Electrobuy/server/README.md

-/products ==> Gives all the products of all categories available /products/category ==> Returns a array of all categories available /products/category/:categoryName ==> Gives all the products of the respective category available /products/:productId ==> Gives the detailed info of the product
+/products ==> Gives all the products of all categories available /products/category ==> Returns a array of all categories available /products/category/:categoryName/brands ==> Gives an array of all brands of the product /products/category/:categoryName ==> Gives all the products of the respective category available /products/:productId ==> Gives the detailed info of the product